-Although owning a firearm is perfectly legal in Nevada, there are many crimes where using or carrying a gun in a certain way can make you vulnerable to arrest and serious penalties.
-And if you're an immigrant or other non-citizen, being convicted of a firearm crime in Nevada can even get you deported!
-Once you're arrested or charged with a firearms-related offense, it's important you hire a criminal defense attorney right away to try to negotiate your case down to a lesser charge or maybe even have it dismissed.
+Although owning a firearm is perfectly legal in Nevada, there are many crimes where using or carrying a gun can make you vulnerable to arrest and serious penalties.
+And if you are an immigrant or other non-citizen, being convicted of a firearm crime in Nevada can even get you deported.

-To help you become acquainted with Nevada firearm laws, our Las Vegas firearms offense lawyers have dedicated this part of the website to explaining the rules in a simple way.
+Our Las Vegas firearms offense lawyers have dedicated this part of the website to explaining the Nevada firearms laws in a simple way.
 Click on the appropriate links below to learn more about carrying concealed weapons, theft crimes involving firearms, immigration penalties for firearms offenses, and several other Nevada crimes where firearms play a role:

 - The Legal Definition of Firearm in Nevada, and Registration Laws (NRS 202)

 - Carrying a Concealed Weapon/firearm in Nevada (NRS 202)